Vinfall/UserScripts/README.md

 > [!WARNING]
 > This is the sanitized public version and would NOT be updated regularly.
->
-> Given that it's released in public domain, feel free to do whatever you want :)

 Ever accidentally download a wrong release asset not suited for your platform?
 Can you pick the correct [vscodium](https://github.com/VSCodium/vscodium/releases/latest) package among those enormous 154(!) assets within 10 seconds?

 If not, then GitHub Release Highlight comes into your rescue!